-- Appendix A: Draft Maps.
+- Appendix A: Maps.
 Exhibit A-1: Easement Boundary, Building Envelop, Cultivated Fields, and Gravel Pits.
 Exhibit A-2: Detail of Building Envelope with Roads. - Appendix B: Grant Agreement.
-This document describes the terms of the Grant, Statement of Work, Budget, and its compliance with Executive Order 12-2015.
+This document describes the terms of the Grant, Statement of Work, Budget, and its compliance with Executive Order 12-2015. - Appendix C: Conservation Easement Agreement.

-• Appendix C: Draft conservation easement agreement.
 This document includes Conservation Values, the Purposes, and General Effect of the Easement, Rights Conveyed, and Reserved Rights and Prohibited Uses.
+This appendix, dated July 12, 2018, contains all key terms, conditions and restrictions pertaining to the Conservation Values for this Property, to be finalized upon the closing of the Conservation Easement.